fqqlsun/LEAF_production/README.md

 ## Product Specifications & Data Formats

-LEAF currently supports the generation of **four core biophysical products**.
+The framework currently supports the generation of **four core biophysical products**.
 Each generated product tile outputs a separate GeoTIFF file along with two auxiliary context layers: a **Quality Control (QC) map** and an **Acquisition Date map**.

 ### Data Storage & Scaling Factors
 To optimize storage and processing bandwidth, pixel values are stored as **8-bit unsigned integers (`uint8`)** and must be converted back to physical units using product-specific rescaling factors: